Our Animals

 Goats & Sheep

 Goats were the animal that made us realize we needed to buy some land and start a farm.
 Living in the suburbs on less than an acre was not the ideal scenario to raise goats.
 It took us just over a year after moving to the farm to have the space cleared and ready to add goats.
-We have four 150' strands of 48" high electric sheep/goat netting that gives our goats & sheep a little over half an acre to browse at a time.
-We're going to start on putting up fencing for approximately 10 acres of our property for the goats & sheep.
-In 2025, we will work on cross fencing and be introducing beef cattle!
+These animals are in the pasture with the cattle at this time.
+In 2025, we will work on cross fencing and bring in more dairy goats!
 We plan to breed the goats, sheep, and cows to have access to milk.
 Any females that are born will be sold live; the males will be castrated and raised for meat.